acronis/go-cti/cti-spec/SPEC.md

 Vendors may disallow inheritance of specific types to avoid deriving from types that are not meant to be extended.
 This is controlled by the `final` property in the metadata.
 By default, all types are final and cannot be extended.
-For example, the following type schema defines a final type that cannot be extended:
+For example, the following domain type defines a final type that cannot be extended:

 ```yaml
 #%CTI Type 1.0